Analytic thermal bootstrap meets holography: Black hole background

 It should be noticed that, while in the black brane case $\tilde{f}_0$ (and thus the one-point functions of multi-stress tensor operators) is a constant, in the black hole case $\tilde{f}_0$ becomes a \textit{function} of the dimensionless ratio $\beta/R$.
 Consequently, the thermal one-point functions of the multi-stress tensor operators also depend non-trivially on $\beta/R$.

-In the following, we apply the analytic bootstrap framework (of which Equation~\eqref{eq:ExpansionInGFFtauV} is the keystone) to holographic setups in the strong-coupling regime.
+In the following we apply the analytic bootstrap framework (of which Equation~\eqref{eq:ExpansionInGFFtauV} is the keystone) to holographic setups in the strong-coupling regime in order to derive the principal contribution to two-point functions of scalar operators.
 As already mentioned, additional operators of the schematic form $\partial^\ell T^{n}$ with conformal dimensions $\Delta = dn + \ell$ also appear.
 The method of~\cite{Fitzpatrick:2019zqz} can be extended to compute the associated OPE coefficients.\footnote{See in particular Appendix~A therein, in which exact expressions were obtained for the operators up to dimension $\Delta = 10$ (see Equations~(5.25)--(5.30)), which consist of two stress tensors and two derivatives.}